MicrosoftDocs/defender-docs/defender-office-365/email-authentication-dkim-configure.md

 - In Microsoft 365, two public-private key pairs are generated when DKIM signing using a custom domain or subdomain is enabled.
 The private keys that are used to sign the message are inaccessible.
 The CNAME records point to the corresponding public keys that are used to verify the DKIM signature.
 These records are known as _selectors_.
   - Only one selector is active and used when DKIM signing using a custom domain is enabled.
-  - The second selector is inactive.
+  - The other selector is inactive.
 It's activated and used only after any future [DKIM key rotation](#rotate-dkim-keys), and then only after the original selector is deactivated.

   The selector that's used to verify the DKIM signature (which infers the private key that was used to sign the message) is stored in the **s=** value in the **DKIM-Signature** header field (for example, `s=selector1-contoso-com`).